rails/rails/guides/source/active_support_core_extensions.md

 "equipment".pluralize # => "equipment"
 ```

 As the previous example shows, Active Support knows some irregular plurals and uncountable nouns.
-Built-in rules can be extended in +config/initializers/inflections.rb+.
-That file is generated by the +rails+ command and has instructions in comments.
+Built-in rules can be extended in `config/initializers/inflections.rb`.
+That file is generated by the `rails` command and has instructions in comments.

-+pluralize+ can also take an optional +count+ parameter.
+`pluralize` can also take an optional `count` parameter.
 If `count == 1` the singular form will be returned.
-For any other value of +count+ the plural form will be returned:
+For any other value of `count` the plural form will be returned:

 ```ruby
 "dude".pluralize(0) # => "dudes"